percona/k8spsmdb-docs/docs/operator.md

 | ----------- | ---------- |
 | subdoc      | `{}`       |

-A custom [Kubernetes Security Context for a Container  :octicons-link-external-16:](https://kubernetes.io/docs/tasks/configure-pod-container/security-context/) for the initImage (image, which can be used instead of the default one while the initial Operator installation)
+A custom [Kubernetes Security Context for a Container  :octicons-link-external-16:](https://kubernetes.io/docs/tasks/configure-pod-container/security-context/) for the initImage (image, which can be used instead of the default one while the initial Operator installation).

 ### `ClusterServiceDNSSuffix`